True Carnage

 True Carnage is the fourth album by American death metal band Six Feet Under.
 The album contains fan favourites such as "The Day the Dead Walked", "One Bullet Left" and "Sick and Twisted".
+It's also the only album in Six Feet Under's discography to feature 7 string guitars and is the lowest tuned album, to A Standard (ADGCFAD).

-It is the band's first album to feature their modern logo on the cover, as well as their shortest album to date.
+Martin Popoff of Lollipop Magazine wrote that "Brian Slagel’s production is both power-packed and warmly rumbling, and the band respond with a coterie of riffs that offer both variety and drinkability."